 So I sit beside her bed now and listen to the quiet rhythm of her breathing, my own almost synchronized with it.
-She’s peaceful now…the brief storm of earlier passed, when between choking sobs she told me of the angel in her teacup.
+She's peaceful now…the brief storm of earlier past, when between choking sobs she told me of the angel in her teacup.

 I saw the young medic frown, his mind grasping for details from the psyche rotation he did in medical training.
 He stood back though and wisely let her speak.

 "I thought you'd gone."

 "No one was there.
 I looked for you."

 "They didn't tell me they were letting you go.
 I'm here now."

 "I found the coffee shop…remembered it.
 Ordered tea…to give me a part of you."

 Peripherally I see the medic advance but he stops quickly when I send him a warning glance.

 "I felt so alone…scared… I couldn't stop crying."

 "You're home now.
 It's all over.
 You're with me.
 You're safe.
 It's time to rest now."